 - Planning out what products you might create during the year

 - Planning out your optins for the year

 - Planning out your emails for the entire year

 This is literally everything you need to map out all of your blog posts for the entire year!

 Everything so far has been about planning out your blog posts.
 But if you are trying to build an audience on social media platforms, you want to ensure you have a plan for that as well.

-Social media isn’t just about sharing your blog posts!
+Social media isn't just about sharing your blog posts!
 In order to build engagement, you need to be (somewhat) continually active on it.
-This can sometimes because a huge time-suck that produces little return on that time investment.
+This can sometimes become a huge time-suck that produces little return on that time investment.

 I'll be honest here – I am NOT very proficient on social media!
 Thank goodness, my dear friend and Christian social media guru, Jessie Synan, is!

 She created this amazing resource called Social Media Content Creation for Christian Writers & Bloggers which will show you how to EASILY create and schedule your social media for an entire month – in just a couple of hours!

 This E-book comes includes an (over the shoulder) video of Jessie planning and scheduling her own content so you can see EXACTLY how easy it really is.
 It also includes a workbook for promoting new blog posts on Facebook (and Instagram)!